embedded-graphics/tinybmp/README.md

 }
 ```

-### Getting an individual pixel
+### Accessing individual pixels

-To access individual pixels, use [`Bmp::pixel`].
-The color returned will be automatically
+[`Bmp::pixel`] can be used to get the color of individual pixels.
+The returned color will be automatically
 converted to one of the [color types] in [`embedded_graphics`].

 ```rust